Multi-Scale Fusion for Object Representation

 \section{Related Work}

-\textbf{VAE \& OCL}.
-Pretrained VAE models \citep{im2017dvae, van2017vqvae}, like dVAE or VQ-VAE, are often used to provide well-learnt intermediate representations that highlight object separability in the input's feature maps by suppressing texture redundancies for OCL.
+\textit{VAE \& OCL}.
+Pretrained VAE \citep{im2017dvae, van2017vqvae}, like dVAE or VQ-VAE, can provide representations that highlight object separability in the input by suppressing texture redundancies for OCL.
 With such guidance, transformer-based OCL methods \citep{singh2021slate, singh2022steve}, like SLATE and STEVE, decode slots, which are extracted by SlotAttention \citep{locatello2020slotattent} from input images or video frames, into the input via a transformer decoder.
 Similarly, diffusion-based methods \citep{jiang2023lsd, wu2023slotdiffuz}, like SlotDiffusion, decode slots via a diffusion model.
-These architectures drive slots to aggregate as much object information as possible, forming good object representation.
-Our work is conducted upon these two lines of work.
-And foundation-based methods \citep{seitzer2023dinosaur,zadaianchuk2024videosaur}, like DINOSAUR, are also included for complete comparison.
+Slots are driven to aggregate as much object information for good object representation.
+We improve these two lines of work.
+Foundation-based methods \citep{seitzer2023dinosaur,zadaianchuk2024videosaur}, like DINOSAUR, are also included for complete comparison.

-\textbf{Channel Grouping}.
-Grouping features along the channel dimension helps to learn expressive representations, making it widely adopted in CNNs \citep{zhang2018shufflenet} and ViTs \citep{gu2022hrvit}.
-Grouping can be performed directly on feature map channels \citep{krizhevsky2012alexnet, huang2018condensenet, chen2019octconv}, or indirectly on convolution weights \citep{zhao2021lhc, zhao2022coc}.
-This is also explored in OCL setting.
-SysBinder \citep{singh2022sysbind} groups slots' queries to aggregate different object information, achieving emerging attributes under extra supervision.
-The most recent GDR \citep{zhao2024gdr} and OGDR \citep{zhao2024ogdr} group the VAE codebook from feature level into combinable attribute level, achieving better generalizability and convergence in object representing.
+\textit{Channel Grouping}.
+Widely adopted in CNNs \citep{zhang2018shufflenet} and ViTs \citep{gu2022hrvit}, grouping features along the channel dimension helps learn expressive representations.
+Grouping can be performed on features \citep{krizhevsky2012alexnet, huang2018condensenet, chen2019octconv}, or on weights \citep{zhao2021lhc, zhao2022coc}.
+SysBinder \citep{singh2022sysbind} explores this in OCL by grouping slots queries to aggregate different object information, for emerging attributes under extra supervision.
+The most recent GDR \citep{zhao2024gdr} groups the VAE codebook from features into combinatorial attributes, achieving better generalization and convergence in object representing.
 Our work also groups it but for scale-invariance and -variance.